Introduction to Magic Wand Tool in Photoshop

 Open the image in your Photoshop software, as shown in the image below.

 As I told you before, the magic wand tool selects the object based on the color gradient and the tone.
-In the image we opened, we can see a bridge with an orange color and a blue sky.
+We can see a bridge with an orange color and a blue sky in the image we opened.
 When we select the wand tool and click on an area in the image, the wand tool will look at the tone and color of the area we selected and select the pixels that contain the same color and brightness value.

-For example, if I want to change the background of the image I need to select all the areas except the bridge.
-For that Click anywhere on the sky area using the magic wand tool.
-You can see the entire background with the same color and tone will be selected.
+For example, if I want to change the background of the image, I need to select all the areas except the bridge.
+For that, click anywhere on the sky area using the magic wand tool.
+You can see the entire background with the same color, and the tone will be selected.
 But in the image given below, you can see that only a part of the sky was selected.

 It is because of the default tolerance value given in the software.
 The tolerance value defines how different is the tone and color in a selected area to the area which is not selected.
 Here we can see a color difference in the sky from dark blue to light blue.
 This difference results in the tool to select the sky partially.